Frequently Asked Questions:

 Upon entering first year, students are admitted to the Faculty of Arts and Science into one of the following degree programs: Bachelor of Arts (Honours), Bachelor of Science (Honours), Bachelor of Science (Honours) Specialization in Kinesiology, Bachelor of Physical and Health Education (Honours), or Bachelor of Music.
 Most first-year students have been admitted as BAH or BSCH, Bachelor of Arts or Bachelor of Science students, and will have the task of selecting the courses that they will take in their first-year of studies based on their interests and goals for a future "Plan" (or subject of concentration).

-Students who are admitted to direct entry programs: BSCH KINE, BPHE, BFA or BMUS, have limited choices in their first year as the majority of their program is prescribed to them.
-If you fall into one of these categories, you will only need to choose your elective courses.
+Students who are admitted to direct entry programs (BSCH KINE, BPHE, BFA or BMUS), have limited choices in their first year as the majority of their program is prescribed to them.
+If you fall into one of these categories, you will only need to choose your elective courses, if applicable.

 Students will receive information on registration in June, including where to find their enrolment appointment time.
 The enrolment appointment is the earliest time a student can register for courses.